Jo77Ke/Kinectfusion-from-Scratch/README.md

 ### Pre-processing (per frame)
 - [x] Apply a bilateral filter on the depth map to reduce noise
 - [x] Compute a normal map from the depth map
-- [ ] Implement sub-sampling (block averaging with depth values within $3\sigma_r$ of the central pixel)
+- [x] Implement sub-sampling (block averaging with depth values within $3\sigma_r$ of the central pixel)

 ### Volumetric Fusion
 - [x] Compute projective TSDF
-- [ ] Implement running average for incrementally adding a new frame
+- [x] Implement running average for incrementally adding a new frame
+- [ ] Implement VoxelHashing to reduce memory usage

 ### Surface Prediction
 - [x] Implement ray-casting